SMartinSci/lauradarlak.github.io/_posts/2018-12-07-nested_forms_in_rails.markdown

 In order to take advantage of *magical* Rails Form Builder Helpers, the intended associations between your application models must be set up by defining the associations in your models and in respective database table migrations.

 For our example, we will create a dream journal with a form to record the content of a dream and tag relavent dream themes.
-The nested form will focuse on the `dream` and `theme` models.
+The nested form will focus on the `dream` and `theme` models.

 ## Models